NUgonna/Data_Analytics_Projects/README.md

 ## Project 1: Revenue and Customer Churn Analysis
 ### Goal:
-The client wants to improve customer retention by identifying high value customers and churn risks.
+The client wants to improve customer retention by identifying high-value customers and churn risks.
 This project was able to explore this issue by using data to answer important questions and provide recommendations based on the insights.
-Before using the data for analysis, data cleaning was conducted to the best of my knowledge.
+Before using the data for analysis, the dataset was cleaned.

 ### About the data:
 This is real business data of a Telecommunication company in California for Q2 2022 (The company has been kept anonymous).
 The data was provided publicly by Maven Analytics (https://www.mavenanalytics.io/data-playground).
 It is a Telecom Churn Dataset consisting of 2 tables.
 The first table is the Customer churn table which provides details of a customer demographic, location, subscription service, how long the customer has stayed with this company etc. and the second table (Zip Code Population).

-As I earlier said, the client wants to me to identify his high-value customers based on revenue  and churn risks.
+As I earlier said, the client wants to identify his high-value customers based on revenue  and churn risks.
 I approached this project by asking and answering the following questions:

-### Question 1:	What is company's revenue for Q2 2022?
+### Question 1:	What is the company's revenue for Q2 2022?
 The company made $21.37M from all customers in this quarter and churned customers contributed 17.22% of the total revenue, which is $ 3.68M.
 ![image](https://user-images.githubusercontent.com/51289316/182013091-e225f2f6-e088-4e65-b808-1df9ef538be6.png)